rust-lang/rustc-dev-guide/src/ice-breaker/cleanup-crew.md

 ### identifying the range of PRs in a nightly

-If you've managed to narrow things down to a particular nightly build, it is then helpful if we can identify the set of PRs that this corresponds to.
-One helpful command in that regard is `rustc +nightly -vV`, which will cause it to output a number of useful bits of version info, including the `commit-hash`.
+If the regression occurred more than 90 days ago, then cargo-bisect-rustc will not able to identify the particular PR that caused the regression, just the nightly build.
+In that case, we can identify the set of PRs that this corresponds to by using the git history.

+The command `rustc +nightly -vV` will cause rustc to output a number of useful bits of version info, including the `commit-hash`.
 Given the commit-hash of two nightly versions, you can find all of PRs that have landed in between by taking the following steps:

 1. Go to an update checkout of the [rust-lang/rust] repository
 2. Execute the command `git log --author=bors --format=oneline SHA1..SHA2`